Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

     <img src="./assets/hex-diagram.drawio.png" alt="Hex Architecture Diagram">
 </p>

-`Hexagonal Architecture` is architectural pattern that put the business logic as center of everything in application codebase.
+`Hexagonal Architecture` is an architectural pattern that puts the business logic at the center of everything in the application codebase.

 There are `3` main principles we need to follow when we want to implement this architecture:

-1. Clearly divide between `inside` & `outside` of the application. `Inside` of the application is every components constructing application business logic where `outside` is the otherwise.
+1. Clearly divide between the `inside` & `outside` of the application. `Inside` of the application is every components constructing application business logic where `outside` is the otherwise.
-2. Dependencies on `inside` & `outside` boundaries should always point towards `inside` components, not the other way around.
+2. Dependencies on `inside` & `outside` boundaries should always point towards `inside` components.
 So `outside` components must always refer to `inside` components, not the other way around.
 3. Isolate boundaries between `inside` & `outside` components using ports & adapters.

-From these principles we can infer `4` constructing pillars of `Hexagonal Architecture`:
+From these principles, we can infer `4` constructing pillars of `Hexagonal Architecture`:

 - [Core](#core) => A group of components constructing our application business logic.
 This is the `inside` of our application.
 - [Actors](#actors) => Any external entities interacting with our application.